Roasted Parmesan Brussels Sprouts Recipe

 No. When cooked at a higher heat they will cook through in the oven without blanching.

-A square image showing a close up of Brussels sprouts piled on a plate and covered with crushed, cooked prosciutto as well as grated parmesan cheese and a drizzle of vinaigrette.Pin
+A close-up of roasted Brussels sprouts piled on a plate and covered cooked prosciutto and grated parmesan cheese.Pin

 Print